Holistische Arts

 • Reduce stress: Chronic stress suppresses the immune system via cortisol.

-• Ensure healthy vaginal acidity: Recurring frequent vaginal infections can be effectively treated naturally.
+• Ensure good vaginal acidity: Recurrent frequent vaginal infections can be treated effectively through natural methods.

 Questions about your situation?